laurenewright/ReactApp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 React Project Purpose
 To show what I have learned about JavaScript/React.
 This project will be a directory of Game of Thrones characters using a public Game of Thrones API.

-To get started:
+To get started
-1. Clone the project to your computer
+  Clone the project to your computer
-2. Open a command line app (preferably Git Bash)
-3. Navigate to the project folder
+  Open a command line app (preferably Git Bash) Navigate to the project folder
-4. Run the line "npm install"
+  Run the line "npm install"
-5.Run the line "npm start"
+  Run the line "npm start"
-6. This will open up a window in your default browser to localhost:3000
+This will open up a window in your default browser to localhost:3000

-This Project Uses:
+This Project Uses
   JavaScript (JSX)
   React
   CSS

 Author
   laurenwright

  Code Louisville Project Requirments
  Requirements:
 1. Your project is responsive to different devices and/or browser sizes or screen resolutions.
 2. Your project is a React application implementing the React framework
 3. You must create at least 3 navigable routes within your app using React Router